 Then add everything to a bowl of warm soapy water.
 You’ll want to make sure the soapy water gets into every container and all the crevices.
 For the pump/spray component, I like to pump/spritz the soapy water through it.
 Then let everything sit for about an hour.

 After that you’ll want to rinse it all out with warm water.
 You’ll find that some things need some extra shaking or scrubbing.
 Just do the best you can.
 Then let air dry.
 Here’s a video I made for IG to show it all to you.

 I follow this practice for any containers I’m recycling as well.
 If you have those beauty containers that aren’t easily refilled, be sure to recycle them properly.
 Nordstrom’s BEAUTYCYCLE offers free recycling drop off at their stores!

 How Do You Remove Writing from Glass?

-There are some beautiful containers (mostly from clean beauty products) that I want to reuse, but they’re covered in screenprint writing.
+There are some beautiful containers (mostly from clean beauty and non toxic makeup products) that I want to reuse, but they’re covered in screenprint writing.
 Not to fret, you can actually get that writing off pretty easily!

 The trick is apple cider vinegar!
 It’s always some kind of vinegar, isn’t it?